rabbitmq/rabbitmq-website/docs/classic-queues.md

 Classic queues are the default queue type as long as the default queue type is not overridden for the virtual host.

-There are [two versions](#versions) (implementations) of classic queue message storage and indexing.
-The version only impacts how the data is stored on and read from disk: all features are available in both versions.

 ## Classic Queue Features {#features}

 Classic queues fully support [queue exclusivity](./queues),